keimlink/django-workshop/docs/preparation.rst

 .. note::

-    Django |djangoversion| supports Python from version 2.6.5.
-It's recommended to use Python version 2.7.3 or higher.
+    Django |djangoversion| supports Python from version 2.7.
 If you have an older version of Python, you should update it.

-    Since version 1.5, Django has experimental support for Python 3.2 and later.
-Django 1.6. will have stable support for Python 3.
+Since version 1.5 Django supports Python 3.

 You can find out which version of Python you're running by using the command line option :option:`-V`: